Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Introduction and Preliminaries

-i) We show for the first time in literature, how to develop a deep network to directly tackle the (most) general graph matching formulation i.e. Lawler’s Quadratic Assignment Problem.
-This is fulfilled by regarding the affinity matrix as an association graph, whose vertices can be embedded by a deep graph neural network for vertex classification.
-In contrast, existing works \cite{ChoICCV13,ZanfirCVPR18,ZhangICCV19,WangICCV19} in fact start with the graph's node and edge features instead of pairwise affinity encoded in the affinity matrix.
-As shown earlier in this paper, (some of) such models can be bridged to Koopmans-Beckmann’s QAP which is a special case of Lawler's QAP.
-We also adopt dummy nodes to handle outliers.
+i) We show how to develop a deep network to directly tackle the (most) general graph matching formulation i.e. Lawler’s Quadratic Assignment Problem beyond vision problems, in the sense of allowing the affinity matrix as the raw input.
+This is fulfilled by regarding the affinity matrix as an association graph, whose vertices can be embedded by a deep graph neural network (GNN)~\cite{scarselli2008graph} for classification, with a novel matching-aware graph convolution scheme.
+In contrast, existing works \cite{ChoICCV13,ZanfirCVPR18,ZhangICCV19,WangICCV19} start with individual graphs' node and edge features for affinity learning instead of pairwise affinity encoded in affinity matrix.

+ii) Our network solver for Lawler’s QAP can be trained either in a supervised setting given ground truth node correspondence from labeled training set (e.g.\ for image matching), or by the final matching score without supervision (e.g.\ for QAPLIB problems).

-ii) We extend our second-order graph matching networks to the hypergraph (third-order) matching case.
+iii) We extend our second-order graph matching networks to the hypergraph (third-order) matching case.
 This is fulfilled by building the hyperedge based association hypergraph to replace the second-order one.
 To our best knowledge, this is the first work for deep learning of hypergraph matching (with explicit treatment on the hyperedges).

-iii) We also extend our matching network to the multiple-graph matching case by end-to-end permutation synchronization.
-To our best knowledge there is no multiple-graph matching neural network in existing literature.
+iv) We also extend our matching network to the multiple-graph matching case by end-to-end spectral multi-graph matching, with explicit treatment for stabilized learning.
+To our best knowledge, there is no end-to-end multiple-graph matching neural network in the existing literature.

-iv) Experimental results on synthetic and real-world data show the effectiveness of our devised components.
+v) Experimental results on synthetic and real-world data show the effectiveness of our devised components.
 The extended versions for hypergraph matching and multiple-graph matching also show competitive performance.
-Our model can learn with the Lawler's QAP as input while state-of-the-art graph matching networks \cite{ZanfirCVPR18,WangICCV19,ZhangICCV19} cannot.
+Our model can learn with the Lawler\textquotesingle s QAP as input while state-of-the-art graph matching networks \cite{ZanfirCVPR18,WangICCV19,ZhangICCV19} cannot.
+This allows for the evaluation of our network on the QAPLIB benchmark directly, which to our best knowledge, is the first test for network-based methods for QAPLIB.

+The paper goes as follows.
+Section~\ref{sec:related} discusses the related work to graph matching and its recent learning based methods.
+Section~\ref{sec:method} describes the main approach and in Section~\ref{sec:experiment} we discuss the experiments.
+Section~\ref{sec:conclusion} concludes this paper.
+Source code is made public available on the project page.